![]() |

 present, the more the amount of flux that is required.
 Some small amount of flux should be

-used even when the material appears clean.
+melted by the methods described on this web page.
 Fluxes also help to hold together fine gold particles and keep the torch from blowing them away.
 Never indiscriminately bring a torch down onto fine powdered gold in a crucible as you can easily blow hundreds of dollars worth of gold right out of the crucible.
 Wind speeds from a torch in a crucible can easily blow gold around, so be sure to add a protective layer of pure flux, such as borax, on top of the fine gold flux mix.
 Then bring the torch down slowly, allowing the torch to slowly and gently melt the top layer so it will spread out and protect the gold bearing layer below from blowing out of the crucible.
 In addition, heating the crucible too fast may also damage it by cracking, so take it easy and don't go too fast in your heating.
 Pure gold melts at 1060 C or 1940 F, and this a good bright red heat.
 More or less of other metals alloyed with your gold such as silver or copper may raise or lower the melting point a bit.
 14 K Gold, varies because there are many 14 K gold alloys, but a typical melting temperature for 14 K is about 1650 F. A fairly powerful torch, such as an oxy-acetylene unit will be required.
-Melting can also be done in a furnace, so long as the requisite hot temperatures can be reached. |
+Mapp gas can be used for small amounts like just a few grams.
+Propane torches as you might use for melting solder on copper pipes are often not sufficient.
+Melting can also be done in a furnace, so long as the requisite hot temperatures can be reached.
+I actually even had someone ask me about melting gold with a Fresnel type magnifying glass.
+These are the same lenses that are used on overhead projector.
+You can melt gold with a lens, but it needs to be a very large lens and you can only melt a tiny button. |

-| There are many formulas for flux mixtures, but for simple melting of clean gold fines, a mixture of borax and sodium carbonate works fine.
-In some cases, a small amount of s very fine silica sand can be added, but that is usually unnecessary.
+There are many different formulas for flux mixtures, but for simple melting of clean gold fines, a mixture of borax and sodium carbonate works fine.
+In some cases, a small amount of some very fine silica sand or ground up bottle glass can be added, but that is usually unnecessary.
 I would add about two big pinches per ounce with clean jewelry scrap, more for dirty scrap.
+Regular standard baking soda / bicarbonate purchased from the store (not baking powder) when heated forms Sodium Carbonate which is a major flux for melting gold.
+If you heat it too fast it will bubble as it converts to the carbonate.
 I'd use 4 pinches with each ounce of clean placer scrap, more with dirty placer materials. that would be in addition to any cover layer of flux you might need.
 Also, don't add any lead compounds as would be added for assay fluxes.
-This is not an assay, so lead is not needed and is undesirable. | ||
+This is not an assay, so lead is not needed and is undesirable.
+Lead may convert to the metal, allow with your gold and dilute it.
+Generally you don't want to accidently add lead or any other base metals to your gold. | ||

 The crucibles used for melting your gold must stand up to the fluxes being used, and crucibles made of Graphite carbon are the most common type used.
 Borax fluxes can dissolve and eat eat through the walls of many ceramic type crucibles and you don't want to spring a hole in the side of your crucible when you gold is molten and red hot.
 That situation could be both very costly and highly dangerous!
+This is part of why you don't want to use large amounts of borax, just a little is fine.
 Graphite crucibles of the right size are available at many rock shops which have supplies for jewelry casting.
+Graphite is resistant to borax.
 Folks who melt metals to cast gold and silver jewelry use the same types of crucibles and fluxes as you will want to use.
 There are many possibilities for shapes and molds to pour your gold into.
 The simplest are open molds such as brick or bar type molds.
 Some folks use the depression of a cupel from fire assay processes to create small buttons.
 The cupels will absorb any excess of the flux which was used, and are just the right size for pouring small buttons. |

-| It is even possible to use lost wax casting to
+It is even possible to use lost wax casting to

 pour your gold into peculiar shapes.
 Little miners, eagles, gold picks made of real gold